gammasoft71/xtd/docs/final.md

 * The class is an attribute that requires very fast runtime look-up.
 Attributes marked "final" have slightly higher performance levels than non-final ones.
 See [Attributes](attributes.md).

 **❌ DO NOT** declare protected or virtual members on "final" types.
 By definition, "final" types cannot be inherited from.
-This means that protected members on "final" types cannot be called, and virtual methods on "fianl" types cannot be overridden.
+This means that protected members on "final" types cannot be called, and virtual methods on "final" types cannot be overridden.

 **✔️ CONSIDER** Marking members "final" that you override.
 Problems that can result from introducing virtual members (discussed in [Virtual Members](virtual_members.md)) apply to overrides as well, although to a slightly lesser degree.
 Marking an override shields "final" you from these problems starting from that point in the inheritance hierarchy.